mross-ua/mech-jam-iv/README.md

 ### Starting the game (VS Code)

-Press **Build** in the Godot editor at least once to populate dependencies.
+Press **Build Project** in the Godot editor at least once to populate dependencies.
 (I'm not sure how else to do this.)

 1. In the Run and Debug view, launch **Debug Game**.

 ### Other

-* Debug builds will show line-of-sight raycasts.
+- Debug builds will show line-of-sight raycasts.

-* The planet animation was made with the [Pixel Planet Generator](https://deep-fold.itch.io/pixel-planet-generator) and the following inputs:
+- The planet animation on the title screen was made with the [Pixel Planet Generator](https://deep-fold.itch.io/pixel-planet-generator) and the following inputs:

-  * Planet Type: Terran Dry
+  - Planet Type: Terran Dry
-  * Seed: 2508822703
+  - Seed: 2508822703
-  * Colors:
+  - Colors:

     ```Text
     #ff8933